irvnet/corda-jolokia/README.md

 This tutorial walks you through configuring Jolokia to make JMX metrics available from a Corda node, and to use Hawtio to view the available metrics.

-This tutorial is not for readers looking for a fully automated solution... though some scripts are available in this repo to simply provisioning a vm for testing purposes, the content is primarily intended for learning the basics of how to extract metrics from a Corda node.
+This tutorial is not for readers looking for a fully automated solution... though some scripts are available in this repo to simply provisioning a vm for testing purposes, the content is primarily intended for learning the basics of how to extract metrics from a Corda node using Jolokia and viewing the metrics with a Hawtio.

 ---